DoctorKhan/The-Social-Game-Book/src/10_part/03_divide_and_conquer.md

 *That weekend, David found himself reading Machiavelli's "The Prince" for the first time since college.
 One passage stopped him cold: "The best way to keep your subjects obedient is to keep them divided against each other.
 United people can overthrow any ruler, but divided people will fight each other instead of fighting you."*

 *David stared at the page, his hands trembling slightly.
-He wasn't just a political consultant—he was implementing a 500-year-old strategy for social control.*
+But even Machiavelli felt like a recent student of a much older school.
+This strategy wasn't just a political trick; it felt like a fundamental law of power, a kind of social physics that had been engineered into human civilization from its very foundation.
+It was too perfect, too ruthlessly effective, to be merely human.*

 **The Machiavellian Precedent Revealed**